Author

 Manami Toyota officially retired from professional wrestling on November 3, 2017, after a 30-year career.
 Her retirement event, titled “Manami Toyota Last Match ~ Toyota Sama no Inu no Ie,” took place at the Yokohama Cultural Gymnasium in Yokohama, Japan.

 The event featured a series of matches in which Toyota competed against several wrestlers from different generations.
 These matches served as a tribute to her impact on the wrestling industry and as a showcase of the wrestlers she had influenced throughout her career.
-Some of the wrestlers who participated in Toyota’s retirement event included Aja Kong, Toshiyo Yamada, Tsukasa Fujimoto, and Mima Shimoda, among others.
+Some wrestlers who participated in Toyota’s retirement event included Aja Kong, Toshiyo Yamada, Tsukasa Fujimoto, and Mima Shimoda, among others.

 Manami Toyota’s final match saw her team up with her longtime rival and tag team partner, Toshiyo Yamada, to face the duo of Mayumi Ozaki and Yumiko Hotta.
 This tag team match was a fitting end to her illustrious career, allowing her to share the ring with her legendary tag team partner one last time.